borb/amigahid-pico/README.md

 sticking with the mosfet design, this version fixes the idc to d-sub pin wiring so a flat 1.27mm pitch can be used.

 downside: there are vias beneath the pico's keepouts for the bootsel/ground/power test points. if your board manufacturer doesn't coat the vias with solder mask sufficiently then these could make contact with the test points. if this happens, either use some polyamide (kapton) tape or clear nail varnish to insulate the test points before mounting the pico.

+erroneously, pin 30 (run) was attached as the horizontal/down line on the second controller port. as a result, h/down has been moved to 31, and v/up has been moved to 32 on revision 5.

 ## license